mpecarina/koa-template/README.md

 ]
 ```

-create a controllers directory in the application `src` folder

-create a route handler function in the controller file `controllers/health-check.ts`
+create a function matching the handler value in `routes.json` in the controllers file `controllers/health-check.ts`

 ```js
 export const ping = async (ctx: any) => {